mrsmkl/old-wasm-wiki/Memory-abstraction.md

 The basic difference between off-chain and on-chain interpreters is that off-chain interpreter has easy access to the machine state, and the on-chain interpreter will only have access to the parts of the memory that was sent to blockchain.
+We say that the interpreter is stuck if there is not enough data to run it forward.

 Here is a simplified memory model for off-chain interpreter:
 ```